rust-lang/rfcs/text/0000-delegation.md

 Delegation must be to a field on `Self`.
 Other kinds of implementer expressions are left as future extensions.
 This also means delegation can only be done on structs for now.

+Only `fn`s can be delegated.
+Delegation of `type` and `const` items are left as future extensions.

 For a method to be delegated, the receiver must be `self`, `&self` or `&mut self`.
 The receiver `Box<Self>` and [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) are not supported for delegation at this time, nor are other parameters/return types containing `Self`.

-There may be more than one delegation item.

 A delegation item always consists of:

 -   the keyword `delegate`
 -   either a `*`, or a comma-separated list of items being delegated
 -   the contextual keyword `to`
--   the delegation target `field_name`
+-   the delegation target `self.field_name`
 -   a semicolon

 An “item being delegated” is always two tokens.
-The first token must be either `fn`, `type` or `const`.
+The first token must be `fn`.
 The second is any valid identifier for a trait item.

 The semantics of a delegation item should be the same as if the programmer had written each delegated item implementation manually.
 For instance, if the trait `TR` has a default implementation for method `foo()`, and the type `F` does not provide its own implementation, then delegating `TR` to `F` means using `TR`’s implementation of `foo()`.
 If `F` does provide its own implementation, then delegating `TR` to `F` means using `F`’s implementation of `foo()`.
 The only additional power granted by this feature is that `delegate *` can automatically change what items get implemented if the underlying trait `TR` and type `F` get changed accordingly.
 There can be at most one `delegate *` per `impl` block.